fightfil/fightfil.github.io-src/content/pages/penultimate-step/index.md

     sophomore year.

-    This event triggered something in her, as she realized how close to becomeing *that* kid she was.
+    This event triggered something in her, as she realized how close to becoming *that* kid she was.
 Already aware of her bisexual orientation, she wasn't afraid of it, like many people could be with their sexualities, but she also knew that something else was up.
-She refused to accept that her depression was just born from her inadequecies, that the only thing that differed her from the happy 11^th^ graders around her was that they were neurotypical.
+She refused to accept that her depression was just born from her inadequacies, that the only thing that differed her from the happy 11^th^ graders around her was that they were neurotypical.
 So she spent much of the summer being all introspective and shit.